-There's bond index funds, corporate bond funds, U.S. Treasury bond funds, high-income (junk) bond funds, foreign bond funds, emerging market bond funds, municipal bond funds, short-term bond funds, intermediate-term bond funds, long-term bond funds, treasury inflation-protected (TIPS) bond funds, multi-sector bond funds, and the list goes on.
+There are bond index funds, corporate bond funds, U.S. Treasury bond funds, high-income (junk) bond funds, foreign bond funds, emerging market bond funds, municipal bond funds, short-term bond funds, intermediate-term bond funds, long-term bond funds, treasury inflation-protected (TIPS) bond funds, and multi-sector bond funds.
+And the list goes on.

-Many investors buy and hold bond funds for a few primary purposes, including income, stability, and diversification.
-Retired investors may be seeking to meet all three of these objectives; whereas younger, long-term investors may looking for diversification.
-But for all investors, the best bond funds will typically have a combination of broad diversification and low expenses.
+You might buy and hold bond funds with a few goals, such as income, stability, and diversification.
+Retired investors may seek to meet all three of these goals.
+Long-term investors may look more for diversification.
+The best bond funds will often combine broad diversification and low expenses for all investors.

-Investors wanting bond funds primarily for income can look at the 30-Day SEC Yield, which refers to a yield calculation that is based on the 30-day period ending on the last day of the previous month.
-The yield figure reflects the dividends and interest earned during the period, after the deduction of the fund's expenses.
+Those who want bond funds mostly for income can look at the 30-Day SEC Yield.
+It refers to a calculation that's based on the 30-day period ending on the last day of the prior month.
+The yield figure reflects the dividends and interest earned during this time after the deduction of the fund's expenses.

 Best Bond Index Funds

-Bond index funds can be smart choices for investors looking for a broadly diversified selection of bonds, while keeping costs low.
+Bond index funds can be smart choices if you're looking for a broadly diversified selection of bonds while keeping your costs low.